YAXLib/YAXLib/Key/Readme.txt

 The key provided here is to keep the downloaded source code buildable.
-However binary releases are signed with another key.

 Public key is:
 0024000004800000940000000602000000240000525341310004000001000100d7f87eefee568e